-Religion & Social Justice, Material Culture, Religion and the American West, Immigration, Civil Religion, Transpacific Studies
+Religion & Social Justice, Material Culture, Religion and the American West, Immigration, Civil Religion, Transpacific Studies, Pilgrimage

 Christianity, Social Justice, and the World War II Japanese American Incarceration.
-Chapel Hill: University of North Carolina Press, forthcoming.
+Chapel Hill: University of North Carolina Press, 2016.

 “Religion and the Japanese American Incarceration.”
 Religion Compass 8:10 (Oct 2014): 317-325.

 “Civil Religious Dissent: Patriotism and Resistance in a Japanese American Incarceration Camp.”
 Material Religion: The Journal of Objects, Art and Belief 10:3 (Sept 2014): 264-293.

 “Catholic American Citizenship: Prescriptions for Children from Treasure Chest of Fun and Fact, 1946-1963.”
 In Graven Images: Religion in Comic Books and Graphic Novels, edited by A. David Lewis and Christine Hoff Kraemer, 63-77.
 New York: Continuum, 2010.